-For doing data structure and implementing its various concepts in this upcoming chapters, you need to have a compiler to perform all the concepts in the form of programs.
+For doing data structure and implementing its various concepts in these upcoming chapters, you need to have a compiler to perform all the concepts in the form of programs.
 Here, all the programs of the data structure will be shown using C++.
 So for that, you need to have a local compiler installed in your PCs or laptop.

 Local Compiler Setup